Matthew Wagner, MD Pediatric and Young Adult Orthopedic Surgery: Fractures, Sports Injuries, and Deformity Correction

 Dr. Wagner practiced at Pediatric Orthopedics of Southwest Florida (at the Golisano’s Children’s Hospital of Southwest Florida) from 2009 until returning to Long Island in 2013.
 To the present, he has worked with St. Charles Orthopedics.
 He is a member of the Pediatric Orthopedic Society of North America, the Eastern Orthopedic Society, and a fellow of the American Academy of Orthopedic Surgeons.
 Dr. Wagner is also involved with the teaching of residents from Physical Medicine and Rehabilitation, Podiatry, and Orthopedic Surgery from local programs.

-As a Pediatric Orthopedic Surgeon, Dr. Wagner is knowledgeable in a breadth of pediatric and young adult musculoskeletal conditions and skilled in the surgical interventions necessary to address them.
+As an Orthopedic Surgeon, Dr. Wagner is knowledgeable in a breadth of pediatric and young adult musculoskeletal conditions and skilled in the surgical interventions necessary to address them.
 Patients from birth to the college years are evaluated for numerous orthopedic conditions.
 Dr. Wagner takes a conservative approach to pediatric/adolescent orthopedic needs and only indicates surgery when absolutely necessary.
 Dr. Wagner specializes in musculoskeletal trauma including minimally invasive fracture management from the fingers to the toes as well as arthroscopic treatment of common sports injuries.
 He is experienced in surgery for congenital deformities of the upper and lower extremities, and benign musculoskeletal tumors.
 Dr. Wagner is also available to provide consultation for developmental assessments of the growing child.

 Dr. Wagner practices out of offices in Commack and Port Jefferson Station and has surgical privileges at Good Samaritan Hospital, St. Catherine’s of Sienna Medical Center, and St. Charles Hospital.
 His practice accepts nearly all insurance plans.
 Call or for convenient appointment scheduling (appointments are reserved daily for emergent needs).